pyxem/orix/CONTRIBUTING.rst

-file registry (`orix.data._registry.py`) with their file verification string (hash, SHA256, obtained with e.g. `sha256sum <file>`) and location, the latter potentially not within the package but from the `orix-data <https://github.com/pyxem/orix-data>`_ repository, since some files are considered too large to include in the package.
+file registry (`orix.data._registry.py`) with their file verification string (hash, SHA256, obtained with e.g. `sha256sum <file>`) and location, the latter potentially not within the package but from the `orix-data <https://github.com/pyxem/orix-data>`_ repository or elsewhere, since some files are considered too large to include in the package.

 If a required dataset isn't in the package, but is in the registry, it can be downloaded from the repository when the user passes `allow_download=True` to e.g.